 The simplest way to reconnect is to begin tracking the phases of the moon.
 You’ll need a moon phase calendar relative to your geographic location in the world.
-The Moon Phases 2018 – Lunar Calendar is my online resource.
+AstroSeek is my online resource but Cafe Astrology is good, too.
 You can also download a free, do-it-yourself Moon Phases Calendar and Calculator from NASA.

 I made a lunar calendar printable to mark the passing of the moon’s phases.
 The idea is to fill in each phase as it occurs and align with the moon’s cycle.
 As often as possible, step outside under the night sky and take a look up.
 Can you feel the pull of the moon?
 It will begin to resonate with you as each week passes.

 Use the notes section to record things like your menstrual cycle, or energy levels each month.

 This is simply a visual representation of the year’s full moons.
 The full moon holds so much power and wisdom.
 Ancient cultures all over the world have given names to the full moon based on the cycle of the seasons.
 These monthly names are deeply personal depending on your background, so use this calendar to record the full moon name that resonates with you.

 This is a where I can keep a record of each full and new moon ritual by printing it out as needed and filling it in.
 You may choose to create two simple ritual blueprints to use each month or create new rituals based on your needs.
 There is a guide included with the Moon Journal that covers the essence of each moon phase.
 This is a good starting point as you become aligned with the lunar cycle.